2022 and in Press

-Argote, L., & Levine, J. M. (in press).
+Argote, L., & Levine, J. M. (2020).
 Handbook of Group and Organizational Learning.
 Oxford: Oxford University Press.

 Fahrenkopf, E., & Argote, L. (2015).
 Personnel movement and the development of dynamic capabilities: An organizational learning perspective.
 In D. Teece and S. Leih (Eds.), Oxford Handbook of Dynamic Capabilities.
 Oxford: Oxford University Press.